-• State Regulations in Michigan
+State Regulations in Michigan

-That's why it's important to do your research.
+When you're in the market for a car, it's important to do your research.

-First, know what you want before you start looking.
-Need cheap transport back and forth to work every day?
-Or are you looking to haul the kids around town, or loads of lumber to job sites?
-What you use your vehicle for and what you expect of it are the first things you need to determine.
+- What you use your vehicle for and what you expect of it are the first things you need to determine.

-What can you afford to pay?
-Are you going to pay cash or take out a loan?
-What's your credit history look like?
 Know that the better your credit history, the better deal you'll be able to make.
 Those "zero down, low interest" deals are meant for consumers with the best credit histories.
+Check out used car prices at Kelley Blue Book or the National Automobile Dealers Association.

+Once you have those bases covered, start looking.
+Check out dealers, and newspaper or online classifieds.
 When you find one you like, take it for a test drive.

 So You've Made a Deal

 What's next?
-You have a few hoops to jump through once you've purchased a car, but it's a pretty easy process that you can take care of at any Secretary of State branch office.
+You have a few hoops to jump through once you've purchased a car, but it's a pretty easy process that you can take care of at any Michigan Secretary of State branch office.

 Buying From an Individual